 Insert the thermometer in the thickest part of the thigh.

 How to Get Crispy Skin on Smoked Chicken Thighs?

 The easiest way to achieve crispy chicken skin while smoking thighs is to smoke them at a higher temperature.
 This is the principal reason we recommend that you maintain 300 F in your smoker box.

 Not only does the meat remain juicier because it doesn’t smoke for too long, but the skin renders its fat faster and naturally becomes crispy (see picture below).

-If however you are not satisfied with the degree of crispiness at the time the thighs are cooked (165 F internal) then place them under the broiler for 2-3 minutes while watching them closely.
+If however you are not satisfied with the degree of crispiness of your skin-on chicken thighs at the time they are cooked (minimum internal temperature of 165 F) then place them under the broiler in a baking dish for 2-3 minutes while watching them closely.